-I love to curl and I am the lead on our team.
-I’ve been a member of the Pembina curling club and am past president.
-I used to curl the Granite club.
+I love to curl, and I am the lead on our team.
+I've been a member of the Pembina Curling Club and am a past president.
+I used to curl at the Granite Curling Club.
 However, some time ago, my brother asked me to join his team at Pembina.
-My brother stopped curling, but I’ve been there for 22 years now.
-I’ve been curling with a good friend for that entire time.
-I also like to golf but haven’t been able to in years.
+My brother stopped curling, but I've been there for 22 years now.
+I've been curling with a good friend for that entire time.
+I also like to golf but haven't been able to in years.
 When I was young, I worked at the Brandon golf and country club.
-After our shift we golfed a round before sunset.
-I’d like to take that up again.
+After our shift, we golfed a round before sunset.
+I'd like to take that up again.

 What is the worst gift you have received?

-I wouldn’t be able to say, but in Law school we won the horse’s ass award for worst team in the law league.
-I still blame Bob Bouvier for that one!!
+I wouldn't be able to say, but in law school, we won the horse's ass award for the worst team in the law league.
+I still blame Bob Bouvier for that one!